TebogoSeopa20/Intervarsity-Hackathon-App/demo/OVERVIEW.md

 ## 📌 Future Improvements
-// TODO: Mention ideas or features you’d add if given more time.

 ### 1. **Offline Mode**
    Enable scanning and risk alerts without internet, crucial for rural or low-connectivity areas.